 📝 Instructions

-Next, mix the the dry ingredients (flour, baking powder, baking soda and salt) in a medium mixing bowl and use a whisk to incorporate them together.
+Step 2: Mix the the dry ingredients (flour, baking powder, baking soda and salt) in a medium mixing bowl.
+Use a whisk to incorporate everything together.

-Then, in a separate larger bowl, use the whisk to beat the eggs a little, then some honey, sour cream, melted coconut oil and vanilla and whisk again.
+Step 3: In a separate larger bowl, use the whisk to beat the eggs a little.
+Then, add some honey, plain Greek yogurt, melted coconut oil and vanilla and whisk again.

-Using a silicone spatula, fold the dry ingredients into the wet until they are just incorporated (don't over mix.)
+Step 4: Using a silicone spatula, fold the dry ingredients into the wet until they are just incorporated.
+(Don't over mix!)

 📋 Substitutions

-- Gluten free - use gluten free all-purpose flour; I tested with Cup4Cup Gluten Free Flour and it worked perfectly
+- Gluten free banana chocolate cup muffins - use gluten free all-purpose flour; I tested with Cup4Cup Gluten Free Flour and it worked perfectly

 🔪 Equipment